libscie/dev.researchequals.com/README.md

 # dev.researchequals.com

 This repository contains the second iteration of ResearchEquals.com that we are developing.
-For the in production code, please see `libscie/ResearchEquals.com`.
+For the in production code (`v1`), please see `libscie/ResearchEquals.com`.

 > **Prerequisites**
 >